elegant-scipy/elegant-scipy/markdown/ch6.markdown

 ```

 From the adjacency matrix, we can derive a *transition probability* matrix,
-where every link is replaced by a *probability* of 1 over the number of
+where every edge is replaced by a *probability* of 1 over the number of
-outgoing links from that species.
+outgoing edges from that species.
 In the food web, it might make more sense
 to call this a lunch probability matrix.

 The total number of species in our matrix is going to be used a lot, so let's